MaKxSiM/MedPhys_pBi/README.md

      /run/beamOn 10

   Enjoy!

+#### Future plans

 Now working with devs.
-Next stage: make multithreading work properly.
+Next goal: make multithreading work properly.
 If implemented correctly, as I understand, all "t*." files should combine into a single output file.
 Right now this file is produced but cannot be openned (hint buildformaster() method in ActionInitiallization.cc).